Skip to main content

 Work programmes underway#

-• We are implementing structured teaching approaches to literacy and Rangaranga Reo ā Tā based on the science of how children learn.
-Support includes professional learning, classroom resources and staffing resource for Years 0 to 2 (for schools using The New Zealand Curriculum).
+We are implementing structured literacy approaches and Rangaranga Reo ā Tā, based on the science of how children learn.
+Support includes professional learning and development, classroom resources and targeted staffing for Years 0 to 6 (for schools using the New Zealand Curriculum).

 Quarterly progress report#